Carnation Revolution

-The Carnation Revolution (Revolução dos Cravos), code-named Operation Historic Turn (Operação Viragem Histórica), also known as the 25th of April (25 de Abril), was a military coup in Portugal by officers that overthrew the Estado Novo regime on 25 April 1974.
-The coup produced major social, economic, territorial, demographic, and political changes in the European country and its overseas colonies through the Ongoing Revolutionary Process (Processo Revolucionário em Curso).
-It resulted in the Portuguese transition to democracy and the end of the Portuguese Colonial War.
+The Carnation Revolution (Portuguese: Revolução dos Cravos), code-named Operation Historic Turn, (Note: Operação Viragem Histórica) also known as the 25 April, (Note: 25 de Abril) and Portuguese Revolution (Portuguese: Revolução Portuguesa) was a military coup in Portugal by officers that on 25 April 1974 overthrew Marcelo Caetano and the Estado Novo regime established by António de Oliveira Salazar (r.
+1932–1968).
+The coup came in the midst of the Portuguese Colonial War (1961–1974) in its overseas colonies and produced major social, economic, territorial, demographic, and political changes in Portugal and in Angola, Guinea-Bissau, Mozambique, and other former Portuguese colonies through the Ongoing Revolutionary Process.
+(Note: Processo Revolucionário em Curso) It resulted in the Portuguese transition to democracy and an end to the Portuguese Colonial War.
 It also had worldwide repercussions by marking the beginning of the third wave of democracy.

-The revolution began as a coup organised by the Armed Forces Movement (Movimento das Forças Armadas, MFA), composed of military officers who opposed the regime, but it was soon coupled with an unanticipated popular civil resistance campaign.
+The revolution began as a coup organised by the Armed Forces Movement (MFA), (Note: Movimento das Forças Armadas) composed of military officers who opposed the regime, but it was soon coupled with an unanticipated popular civil resistance campaign.
 Negotiations with African independence movements began, and by the end of 1974, Portuguese troops were withdrawn from Portuguese Guinea, which became a UN member state as Guinea-Bissau.
 This was followed in 1975 by the independence of Cape Verde, Mozambique, São Tomé and Príncipe and Angola in Africa and the declaration of independence of East Timor in Southeast Asia.
-These events prompted a mass exodus of Portuguese citizens from Portugal's African territories (mostly from Angola and Mozambique), creating over a million Portuguese "returned" – the retornados.
+These events prompted a mass exodus of Portuguese citizens from Portugal's African territories, (Note: mostly from Angola and Mozambique) displacing over 1 million Portuguese people who came to be known as the retornados.